AfaqAnwar/AfaqAnwar/README.md

 - 👋 Hi, I’m Afaq Anwar.
-- 👀 I’m interested in Artificial Intelligence, and Software Development.
+- 👀 I’m interested in artificial intelligence, and software development.
 - 📚 I’m currently studying Computer Science at New York Institute of Technology.
 - 🤝 I’m open to collaborating on any of the projects on my profile.
 - 📫 How to reach me ➡ through my business email: anwarafaq@protonmail.com